-- 1. Use Save As to save the worksheet in the Overview Chapter 1 folder as: O1-D8-Format - 2.
-At the bottom of the worksheet, click the 3.
-Chart worksheet tab and then select the range C5:D16. - 3.
-Choose Home \rightarrow Font \rightarrow Increase Font Size |A| two times to increase the font size of the selection to 14 points.
+- 1. Use Save As to save the worksheet in the My Overview Files folder as: O1-D8-Format - 2.
+Scroll to section 1 and select the text Layout Options in the fourth line. - 3.
+Choose Home $\rightarrow$ Font $\rightarrow$ Increase Font Size |A| two times to increase the font size of the selection to 14 points. - 4.
+Choose Home→Font→Bold B

-4. Select cell C9 and choose Home \rightarrow Font \rightarrow Bold B

-Bold is used to add emphasis to a cell.
+Bold is used to add emphasis to text.
 When a format such as bold is applied, the button on the Ribbon displays a dark-gray background.
 To turn the format off and remove the dark-gray background behind the button, click the button again.
 This is known as a toggle format.